 Purchasing a furnace is definitely not an impulse buy.
 This is a sizable purchase and one where the buyer’s journey is applicable and will help the consumer make a wise investment.

-Next buyers will consider all their options.
-This includes researching the best furnaces, furnace efficiencies, gas and oil furnaces, boilers and heat pumps, furnace ratings, do they need a programable thermostat, and which furnaces have the best warranty.
+Next, buyers will consider all their options.
+This includes researching the best furnaces, furnace efficiencies, gas and oil furnaces, boilers and heat pumps, furnace ratings, whether or not they need a programmable thermostat, and which furnaces have the best warranty.
 In this stage the choices are being narrowed down.

 Understanding the buyer’s journey can help a company develop a strong marketing plan.
 Because the buyer’s journey begins as soon as the consumer realizes they have a need for something, a good marketing plan will begin nurturing the lead as early as they can.